automenta/netjs/INSTALL.md

 sudo npm -g install always
 ```

-Get the latest Netention source code
+*Get the latest Netention source code*
 ```
 git clone https://github.com/1h1e1s1/netjs.git ; cd netjs ; npm update
 ```

 ###The following commands run from the directory where Netention is installed (ex: 'netjs')

-Start with Netention Default Options
+*Begin using Netention default options*
 ```
 cp netention.options.js.EXAMPLE netention.options.js
 ```

-Edit Netention Options
+*Edit Netention Options*
+TODO: instructions for each options in netention.options.js
 ```
 nano netention.options.js
 ```

-*TODO*: instructions for each options in netention.options.js

-Run Netention Once
+*Run Netention Once*
 ```
 node netention.js
 ```

-Run Netention via Always
+*Run Netention via 'always'*
+The 'always' node.js utility will automatically restart a node.js application when any of its source code files change.
 ```
 always netention.js
 ```

-Run Netention via Always, In Background & With No Output
+*Run Netention via 'always', in background & with no output*
 ```
 nohup always netention.js >/dev/null 2>/dev/null &
 ```

-Update Netention Source Code (from Git) & NPM Dependencies
+*Update Netention Source Code (from Git) & NPM Dependencies*
 ```
 git pull ; npm update
 ```

-*TODO*: instructions for using proxy.js to serve multiple instances on one server
+*Use proxy.js to serve multiple instances on one server*
+TODO

+*Create a start.sh script that can be run on system startup*
+TODO

 Install Netention for Node.JS on Windows